brianbuccola/mcgill-website/index.markdown

 Apart from linguistics, I enjoy tinkering with Linux, learning about functional programming (like Haskell), and (when I have time) brewing beer.
-I have a [personal blog][blog] where I write about language, math, linux, and other random stuff that comes to mind.
+I have a [personal blog][blog] where I write about language, math, Linux, and other random stuff that comes to mind.

 [dept]: http://www.mcgill.ca/linguistics/ "McGill linguistics department"
 [blog]: http://brianbuccola.github.io/ "Personal blog"

 Recent/Upcoming
 ---------------

-- On 9 November 2013, I'll be at the [Phonology 2013][phon2013] poster session
+- On 9 November 2013, I was at the very first [Phonology 2013][phon2013]
-  presenting joint work with [Morgan Sonderegger][MS] on the expressivity of OT with respect to various types of phonological opacity.
+  conference at UMass Amherst presenting joint work with [Morgan Sonderegger][MS] on the expressivity of OT with respect to various types of phonological opacity.

 [phon2013]: http://blogs.umass.edu/phonology-2013/
 [MS]: http://people.linguistics.mcgill.ca/~morgan/